 Students will examine the influence of chemistry on society through the study of contemporary issues, with an emphasis on forensic chemistry.
-Students will be introduced to chemical, biochemical, and microscopy principles associated with analyzing organic and inorganic substances including soil, blood, DNA, hair, drugs, toxins, fibers, and glass.
-The course meets 3 hours lecture and 2 hours of lab per week.
+Students will be introduced to chemical, biochemical, and microscopy principles associated with analyzing organic and inorganic substances including fingerprints, soil, blood, DNA, hair, drugs, toxins, fibers, and glass.
+The course meets for 3 hours of lecture and 2 hours of lab per week.
 Prerequisites: Placement into ENGL 101 and MATH 101.
 Notes: A lab is required for this course.
 Some sections will require a separate lab, while other sections will include the lab.
-Not offered every year.
 [T] IAI: P1 903L